tonyvolen/Driver-s-Report/README.md

 ## Exploratory Data Analysis

-In this project, the exploratory data analysis (EDA) was performed to better understand the dataset and uncover meaningful patterns and insights.
+In this project, the exploratory data analysis was performed to better understand the dataset and uncover meaningful patterns and insights.
 The following key steps were taken during the EDA process:

 #### 1. Distribution of Driver’s Age:
 A QQ plot of the drivers' age revealed that the data is not normally distributed, as the points did not align with the diagonal line.
 This suggests that the distribution of ages does not follow a typical bell curve.

+The QQ plot below shows the distribution of driver's age
 ![image](https://github.com/user-attachments/assets/eb4cfaab-c0c9-49a0-b491-b6bfb792ada1)

 #### 2. Years of Experience:
+Years of Experience  provides insights into the drivers' performance and how experience might influence their Average Rating or Active Status.

 The box plot for years of experience showed a left-skewed distribution, indicating that a larger number of drivers have fewer years of experience.
 Additionally, the plot did not reveal any outliers, suggesting that the data on experience is relatively consistent.

+The box plot below visualizes the distribution of drivers’ years of experience across the dataset

 ![image](https://github.com/user-attachments/assets/35c3cb0f-b410-4df1-8409-7132b7b44813)

 #### 3. Average Rating Distribution:
-The histogram and KDE of the average ratings indicated that most drivers have ratings between 4.8 and 5.0, with a non-symmetric and non-bell-shaped distribution.
-This indicates that the ratings data is not normally distributed.
+In this dataset, most drivers have high average ratings, with many ratings clustered between 4.8 and 5.0, suggesting that the drivers are generally well-regarded by their customers.

+The Histogram below visualizes the distribution of drivers’  average rating across the dataset

 ![image](https://github.com/user-attachments/assets/197392ce-882a-41b9-a67b-697c26294cdb)